 Cal NORML attorneys successfully sued to force CAMP (Campaign Against Marijuana Planting) helicopters to respect a 500’ flying ceiling over gardens in the Emerald Triangle.

 Cal NORML sponsored the Moscone Act, which decriminalized marijuana possession from a felony to a misdemeanor, with a maximum $100 fine for one ounce or less.
+We successfully opposed recriminalization legislation in the legislature in the following years.

 Cal NORML is founded from Amorphia, which organized the 1972 CA Marijuana Initiative, whereby 33.5% of Californians voted to legalize marijuana.